sagemathinc/cocalc_tutorial/getting_started/getting_started.md

 next:
     url: /functionality/functionality.html
-    title: A Tour of SMC
+    title: A Tour of CoCalc
 ---

 This section will introduce you to several functions of CoCalc.